christianbraghette/freesignal-protocol/README.md

 - `User` (see [src/user.ts](src/user.ts))
   - `id: UserId` — the user's stable identifier derived from the public identity.
-  - `socket` — an EventEmitter used by the `KeyExchangeManager` to send and receive `PreKeyMessage` payloads.
+  - `emitter` — an EventEmitter used by the `KeyExchangeManager` to send and receive `PreKeyMessage` payloads.
 Use your transport to route `send`/`receive` events between peers.
   - `encrypt(to, plaintext)` / `decrypt(from, ciphertext)` — convenience methods that use the session manager.
   - `generatePreKeyBundle()` / `handleIncomingPreKeyBundle(bundle)` — helpers for the initial X3DH-like key bundle exchange.